 Say hello to 1280 x 960.

-The 1280 x 960 performs excellent on almost every social network where I tested it and it’s also 25% taller than 1280 x 720 making it slightly more ideal for mobile.
-Bingo!
+The 1280 x 960 performs excellently on almost every social network and it’s also 25% taller than 1280 x 720 making it more ideal for mobile.
+Yay!

 How does it look on Facebook?

 The 1280 x 960 size works great on Facebook for both a photo post and as a large Shared Link image.
-With the shared link image the top and bottom of the photo is cropped to a 1.91:1 ratio so keep your content in the middle and you shouldn’t have any worries.
+With the shared link image the top and bottom of the photo are cropped to a 1.91:1 ratio.
+So keep your content in the middle and you shouldn’t have any worries.
 There are lines in the free templates so that you can see where the image will be cropped.

 Shared Link Post